nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="improvements"></a>Improving existing cities

-Existing cities, all over the world, have serious traffic congestion problems, despite spending billions on transit projects and on widening roads, in efforts to incrementally improve mobility and kinematic range.
+Existing cities, all over the world, have serious traffic congestion problems[^turbot]<sup>,</sup>[^bliss], despite spending billions on transit projects and on widening roads, in efforts to incrementally improve mobility and kinematic range.
 As cities grow and economies grow, the congestion problems just get worse.

 Cities can improve kinematic range by **moving more people** or **moving people faster**
   * **public transit projects**